Generated regional Colorado river scene for Upper Gunnison River planning; not an exact location photo

 Best flows

 Use the RiverReports Gunnison chart and USGS 09114500 together.
-Stable or slowly falling flows are the easiest window; runoff, sudden storm color, or pushy current should narrow the plan to safe banks or another basin option.
+Stable or slowly falling flows are the easiest window.
+Runoff, sudden storm color, or pushy current should narrow the plan to safe banks or another basin option.

-When to skip
+When to leave

-Skip the Upper Gunnison when runoff makes wading unsafe, when kokanee or reach-specific rules are unclear, when public access is crowded beyond reasonable spacing, or when storms and wind make a float plan shaky.
+Skip the Upper Gunnison when runoff makes wading unsafe, when kokanee or section-by-section rules are unclear, when public access is crowded beyond reasonable spacing, or when storms and wind make a float plan shaky.

 Local plan